 … to make sure that people survive acute emergencies, for example …

 … pensioners in a small village in the Republic of Moldova, also called the poor house of Europe.
 We provide them with a free lunch, because their pension is generally not enough to survive.

 … in India, where we time and again meet people after fire and flood disasters, who do not know how to survive the next week.
 We provide them with basic foods.

 … relatives of Indian farmers, who committed suicide because of pressing debts, or families, who lost their breadwinner.
 We support them.

 This is us

 wortundtat is a promise to the poorest of the poor – currently over 250,000 in five countries.
 We help with partners that are native to these countries, with deeds that alleviate poverty, with promises of the Bible, which may give people hope beyond today. wortundtat creates self-help facilities, is happy about quick successes and has – if required – a lot of stamina and helps, where other help is hardly provided.

-wortundtat has been helping in five countries on three continents for over 40 years.
+wortundtat has been helping in five countries on three continents for 42 years.
 You too can help.